In This Section

 “It helped give me knowledge that I can refer back to and use when faced with any situation,” he said.
 “Looking back at my time at USciences, the professors and experiences were tough, but that's what prepares you for situations like this.
 All of the professors were very knowledgeable and did a great job preparing me for my career.”

-Categories: News, Alumni, Proven Everywhere, Profiles, Physical Therapy, Samson College of Health Sciences, Department of Physical Therapy
+Categories: The Bulletin, News, Alumni, Proven Everywhere, Profiles, Physical Therapy, Samson College of Health Sciences, Department of Physical Therapy